mattrobenolt/twilio-js/README.md

 # twilio-js

+## Forewarning

+  **This library will require exposing your secret auth_token to the world.**
+  The use-case for this is when the user inputs their credentials through the browser to dynamically generate a token, or for a browser plugin, such as a Google Chrome extension where a user enters their keys to be stored locally.

+  Please do not use this for your web application!
+Use one of the other server side Twilio libraries.

+## Usage

   A port of TwilioCapability from [twilio-python](https://github.com/twilio/twilio-python) to Javascript.
   Useful for generating Twilio Client tokens purely client side, e.g. Google Chrome extensions.